mend-toolkit/mend-examples/Scripts/Mend SCA/README.md

 [scanerrors.sh](scanerrors.sh)

 This script allows an admin to to find projects with scanError tags.
-This is useful when troublehshotting hostRules within the Mend repository integration.
+This is useful when troublehshooting [hostRules](https://docs.mend.io/bundle/wsk/page/hostrules_implementation_examples.html) within the Mend repository integration.

 <br>